 Heartburn During Pregnancy

 Ah, heartburn.
-Just another annoying side-effect of pregnancy — that can make you feel like crap.
+Just another annoying side-effect of pregnancy—that can make you feel less-than-stellar.
 But you're not doomed to be uncomfortable from now until the birth.
 We've got answers to why you're getting all this heartburn and what you can do to prevent it (as much as possible, at least!).

 What is heartburn during pregnancy?